Travis McMichael will be tried on federal hate crime charges after indicating he will not plead guilty in Ahmaud Arbery's killing

 The father and son were sentenced to life in prison without the possibility of parole on the state charges.
 Bryan was also sentenced to life but will be eligible for parole after he serves 30 years in prison.

-All three men face federal charges in the case, including one count of interference with rights and one count of attempted kidnapping, according to a federal indictment.

-Travis McMichael and Gregory McMichael also were charged with one count each of using, carrying and brandishing (and in Travis' case, discharging) a firearm during and in relation to a crime of violence.
+Travis McMichael entered court Friday shortly before 10 a.m.
+ET unshackled, wearing a suit but no mask.
+Neither members of the McMichaels' family nor Arbery's family were present for the hearing.

-In a proposed plea agreement, Travis McMichael had agreed to plead guilty to one count of interference with rights in exchange for prosecutors recommending he serve 30 years in federal prison, after which time he would have returned to Georgia to finish his sentence in the state case for Arbery's death.
+The hearing came after US District Judge Lisa Godbey Wood on Monday rejected a proposed plea agreement with prosecutors: Under the deal, Travis McMichael had agreed to plead guilty to one count of interference with rights in exchange for prosecutors recommending he serve 30 years in federal prison, after which time he would have returned to Georgia to finish his sentence in the state case for Arbery's death.
 Five of those final years would have counted toward his supervised release from federal prison.

 In agreeing to the deal, Travis McMichael would have conceded he killed Arbery as he ran down a public street, and he "acted because of Mr. Arbery's race or color."